 Forget the spreadsheet: a CRM will give you much more flexibility

-- A good CRM system will allow you to track every contact your business has with each of its customers and doesn't have to cost a fortune.
+- A well-deployed CRM system will allow you to track every contact your business has with each of its customers.

-- CRM packages include Zoho, Capsule and Salesforce CRM.
+- Popular CRM packages include Zoho, Capsule and Salesforce CRM.

 - Setting up a CRM system takes time.
 It is worth seeking expert help to ensure your chosen solution fits your needs.